cwkx/godot-pixel-painter/README.md

 ![Alt text](/screenshot.png?raw=true "")

 ### Install
-Copy addons folder and all its contents to your project, restart Godot.
+Copy addons folder and all its contents to your project, restart Godot, then activate plugin from editor settings.

 ### Features & Usage
 To use, simply select a sprite from editor and you're good to go.